trolldbois/python-clang/README.md

 ## Release SOP

-GitHub Workflows will create new pull requests when LLVM releases new versions.
+- GitHub Workflows will create new pull requests when LLVM releases new versions.
+- Merge the PR
-Merge the PR, then create a new release, with a new tag "v<version>".
+- Create a new release, with a new tag "v<version>".
-The creation of the tag will trigger a push, which will trigger the release/pypi upload workflow
+- The creation of the tag will trigger a push, which will trigger the release/pypi upload workflow, through Trusted Publishing